malthe/otto/README.rst

 Overview
 ========

 Otto uses a routes-like syntax_ to map URLs to code and supports object traversal.
-The `WebOb <http://pypi.python.org/pypi/WebOb>`_ library is supported, but not required (see `using WebOb`_).
+The `WebOb <http://pypi.python.org/pypi/WebOb>`_ library provides request- and response-classes.

 You can use the publisher to write web applications.
 It was designed with both small and large applications in mind.
 The documentation